 Until yesterday, I was very singular in my knowledge of Pennsylvanian fossil shark teeth.
 Petalodus is the only genus of tooth I have found, that I was aware of.
-I pulled a interesting piece from the rocks yesterday.
-This slab has similar coloring to Petalodus teeth I’ve found.
+I pulled an interesting piece from the rocks yesterday.
+This slab has a similar coloring to Petalodus teeth I’ve found.
 However, one difference is the pitted appearance it has.

 I occasionally rely on dedicated people who spend time on the Fossil Forum.
-In this age dominated by Facebook and Instagram, this older style message board is quite the active community full of knowledgeable people.
+In this age dominated by Facebook and Instagram, this older-style message board is quite an active community full of knowledgeable people.
 If I find something obscure, I post it there.
-Sometimes I don’t get a reply, others they identify things quick.
+Sometimes I don’t get a reply, others identify things quickly.
 Last night they were quick.

 Holocephalian Tooth Plate Subclass and Likely Genus

 This piece is known as a Holocephalian Tooth Plate.
 The subclass Holocephali belongs to the same class as Petalodus, which is Chondrichthyes.
 Holocephali is still existent, having been in the fossil record for the past 416 million years.
-While much research and cataloging has been done on these, my current overall knowledge is still low.
+While much research and cataloging have been done on these, my current overall knowledge is still low.
 I believe these pieces are often hard to identify, being somewhat the same when found as fragments.

 Determining a Genus

 The genus is Psammodus, probably.
 I still have much research to do about the genus as a whole.
 Fossilworks lists eighteen species of Psammodus; judging by Petalodus, several may be synonymous with each other.
 Many of the species’ names appear designated based on their physical appearance.

-These pavement type teeth specialize in crushing molluscs and other creatures with a shell to protect them.
+These pavement-type teeth specialize in crushing molluscs and other creatures with a shell to protect them.
 Trilobites are likely another meal for a fish with teeth.
 The classic shark tooth shape is for latching onto and shredding prey.
-However, it’s not unheard of for these to attack molluscs as well, just not quite as common.
+However, it’s not unheard of for these to attack mollusks as well, just not quite as common.